evias/nem-nodejs-bot/README.md

  - Multi Signature Transaction Co-Signing (mode **sign**)
  - Tip Bots (HTTP/JSON API) (mode **tip**)

-Only WRITE features need your Private Key, change the "mode" config to "read" or "sign" or "tip" or "all" to enable/disable read and write.
+Only SIGN and TIP features need your Private Key, change the "mode" config to "read" or "sign" or "tip" or "all" to enable/disable read and write.
 You can also use an array for configuring the bot to use ["read", "tip"] features for example.
 The tipper bot features also need a Private Key.

 For a local installation, first install the dependencies of this package.
 Using the terminal works as follows: